19 Creative Money Gift Ideas Perfect for the Holiday Season

 1. All Boxed Up

-Mimic the look of a traditional gift by putting some cash in a box, covering it in wrapping paper and topping it off with a bow.
+Mimic the look of a traditional gift by putting some cash in a box, wrapping it and topping it off with a bow.
 A small box, like the kind jewelry comes in, works perfectly.
-But if you want to be humorous, put the cash in a small box and put that box in a medium-sized box and put that box in a larger box.
+But if you’re a jokester, put the cash in a small box and put that box in a medium-sized box and put that box in a larger box.
 All the unboxing will be like opening up nesting dolls — but with a monetary reward at the end.

 2. Money Origami